-Page
+Statements of Net Position

-Statements of Net Position 51
+Statements of Revenues, Expenses and Changes in Net Position

-Statements of Revenues, Expenses and Changes in Net Position 52
+Revenues by Program

-Revenues by Program 53
+Expenses by Program

-54
+Schedule of Rate Stabilization Fund Activity

-Schedule of Rate Stabilization Fund Activity 55
+•

 Demographic and Economic Information

 These schedules offer demographic and economic information indicators to help the reader understand the environment with ACWA JPIA's financial activities take place.
 The number of liability, property and workers' compensation claims is an indicator of the claims expenses.
 Payrolls for liability and workers' compensation, together with claims experience are an indicator for premium revenues.
 Property values are indicators for property premiums.